 - The Guardian Blog – How to find ethical voluntourism project

-These organisations provide Voluntourism opportunities:
+These organizations provide Voluntourism opportunities:

 - 17000 ft Foundation – Organisation based out of Ladakh, India